How to Set Up Direct Deposit for Employees: Everything You Need to Know

 Click the tabs below to learn how to set up direct deposit through your bank or with a payroll service provider:

-To arrange a direct deposit with your bank, you can call and talk to a representative to lead you through the process, or use your online portal to do it electronically.
-Each bank is different, so reaching out to your local branch to find out their process is a good place to start.
+To arrange a direct deposit with your bank, you can call and talk to a representative to lead you through the process or use your online portal to do it electronically.
+Each bank is different, so reaching out to your local branch to find out the process is a good place to start.

 If you are using a payroll service, it will set up the direct deposit for you.
 You need to provide your bank account information (routing number and account number).

 There may be a verification process for you to go through that could include a test withdrawal.
-This means that a small amount (usually under $1.00) will be deposited into your account and then withdrawn (or vice versa) to make sure the service is able to access your funds.
+This means that a small amount (usually under $1) will be deposited into your account and then withdrawn (or vice versa) to make sure the service can access your funds.